gruntwork-io/docs/_docs-sources/refarch/configuration/index.md

 Gruntwork provides bootstrap scripts, automated tooling, documentation and support to help you complete your setup steps and commence your Reference Architecture deployment.

 ## Required Actions and Data
-Some of the initial configuration steps will require you to *perform actions* against your AWS account(s), such as creating an IAM role that Gruntwork uses to access your accounts.
+Some of the initial configuration steps will require you to *perform actions* against your AWS accounts, such as creating an IAM role that Gruntwork uses to access your accounts.
 Meanwhile, your `reference-architecture-form.yml` requires *data*, such as your AWS account IDs, domain name, etc.

 ### Actions